 Often overlooked and underappreciated are many top attractions located in downtown Honolulu and the surrounding area.
 We continue our tour to downtown locations like Iolani Palace, which is the only palace on American soil along with other historical landmarks like the coral built Kawaiahao Church.
 Cruise through the Punchbowl National Cemetery where your professional tour guide can explain the historical significance and history of the crater.

+This historic tour also includes a stop to the Arizona Memorial, Historic Honolulu, and a beautiful lunch catered by award-winning Chef Chai.
 Chef Chai also has a delicious vegetarian option available with 24 hour advance notice of your tour date.

 *Children 2-11 years old